 Willful Resistance, Delay or Obstruction.
 No person shall willfully resist, delay, or obstruct an authorized representative, employee, or agent of the (city), (town), (county), while that person is inspecting or attempting to inspect a land-disturbing activity under this section.

 Notice of Violation.
 If the (city)(town)(county) determines that a Person engaged in land-disturbing activity has failed to comply with the Act, this ordinance, or rules, or orders adopted or issued pursuant to this ordinance, a notice of violation shall be served upon that Person.
 The notice may be served by any means authorized under GS 1A-1, Rule 4.
 The notice shall specify a date by which the Person must comply with the Act, or this ordinance, or rules, or orders adopted pursuant to this ordinance, and inform the Person of the actions that need to be taken to comply with the Act, this ordinance, or rules or orders adopted pursuant to this ordinance.
 Any Person who fails to comply within the time specified is subject to additional civil and criminal penalties for a continuing violation as provided in G.S.
 113A-64 and this ordinance.
-If the Person engaged in the land-disturbing activity has not received a previous notice of violation under this section, the (city)(town)(county) shall deliver the notice of violation in person and shall offer assistance in developing corrective measures.
+If the Person engaged in the land-disturbing activity has not received a previous notice of violation under this section, the (city)(town)(county) shall offer assistance in developing corrective measures.
 Assistance may be provided by referral to a technical assistance program on behalf of the Approving Authority, referral to a cooperative extension program, or by the provision of written materials such as Department guidance documents.
-If the (city)(town)(county) is unable to deliver the notice of violation in person within 15 days following discovery of the violation, he notice of violation may be served in the manner prescribed for service of process by G.S.
+The notice of violation may be served in the manner prescribed for service of process by G.S.
 1A-1, Rule 4, and shall include information on how to obtain assistance in developing corrective measures.

 Investigation.
 The (city)(town)(county), shall have the power to conduct such investigation as it may reasonably deem necessary to carry out its duties as prescribed in this ordinance, and who presents appropriate credentials for this purpose to enter at reasonable times, any property, public or private, for the purpose of investigating and inspecting the sites of any land-disturbing activity.